 As an educator and avid reader, it is my desire to see literacy recognized as a universal right and a valued endeavour.
 Books have been fundamental contributors to my personal growth and maturity as a woman and educator.
 I love to share my passion for literature with fellow book lovers, book converts, and closet readers.

-As the name of my book blog indicates, I have a veracious appetite for books that has resulted in bookshelves so heavy, I am scared they may crash through the floor supports.
+As the name of my book blog indicates, I have a voracious appetite for books that has resulted in bookshelves so heavy, I am scared they may crash through the floor supports.
 My book blog has developed into a forum where we can discuss books, literary trends, and important issues/topics that arise in particular storylines.
-I have been so blessed by the rich friendship in this community of inspirational readers and writers.
+I have been so blessed by the rich friendship in this community of fiction readers and writers.

 I have a discerning reader’s palette and have little tolerance for “filler” content or cookie cutter storylines.
 In order for a book to be considered great, it should stand out because of the quality of writing and the emotional reactions that it evokes within the reader.
 Discovering a great book is like going on an enlightening scavenger hunt; every book encountered along the way adds to the joy of finding “the One” that you just cannot put down.
 It is for this reason that I do not mind reading books that are outside of my comfort zone or preferred genre; you never know when you will pull a golden book out of the pile.